tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 # Create a user delegation SAS

 You can secure a shared access signature (SAS) token for access to a container, directory, or blob by using either Azure Active Directory (Azure AD) credentials or an account key.
-An SAS that's secured with Azure AD credentials is called a *user delegation* SAS.
+A SAS that's secured with Azure AD credentials is called a *user delegation* SAS.
 As a security best practice, we recommend that you use Azure AD credentials when possible, rather than the account key, which can be more easily compromised.
 When your application design requires shared access signatures, use Azure AD credentials to create a user delegation SAS to help ensure better security.

 Every SAS is signed with a key.
 To create a user delegation SAS, you must first request a *user delegation key*, which you then use to sign the SAS.
 The user delegation key is analogous to the account key that's used to sign a service SAS or an account SAS, except that it relies on your Azure AD credentials.
 To request the user delegation key, call the [Get User Delegation Key](Get-User-Delegation-Key.md) operation.
 You can then use the user delegation key to create the SAS.

 A user delegation SAS is supported for Azure Blob Storage and Azure Data Lake Storage Gen2.
 Stored access policies are not supported for a user delegation SAS.

 > [!CAUTION]
 > Shared access signatures are keys that grant permissions to storage resources, and you should protect them just as you would protect an account key.
-It's important to protect an SAS from malicious or unintended use.
-Use discretion in distributing an SAS, and have a plan in place for revoking a compromised SAS.
+It's important to protect a SAS from malicious or unintended use.
+Use discretion in distributing a SAS, and have a plan in place for revoking a compromised SAS.
 Operations that use shared access signatures should be performed only over an HTTPS connection, and shared access signature URIs should only be distributed on a secure connection such as HTTPS.

-For information about using your account key to secure an SAS, see [Create a service SAS](create-service-sas.md) and [Create an account SAS](create-account-sas.md).
+For information about using your account key to secure a SAS, see [Create a service SAS](create-service-sas.md) and [Create an account SAS](create-account-sas.md).

 ## User delegation SAS support for directory-scoped access